 Creating an accessible and welcoming community, benefits everyone.
-With the full roll-out of the National Disability Insurance Scheme across Australia, including Mandurah, more people with disability have access to support to assist them to participate in, and contribute to their Mandurah community.
+With the full roll-out of the National Disability Insurance Scheme (NDIS) across Australia, including Mandurah, more people with disability have access to support to assist them to participate in, and contribute to their Mandurah community.

 Disability is a part of everyday life.
-In Western Australia, one in five people (or 411,500 people) have a disability, and currently, 68,000 Western Australians are the primary carer for a friend or family member with a disability\.
-People with disability also include people who are Aboriginal, identify as LGBTQI+ or are from a culturally and linguistically diverse background.
+In Western Australia, one in five people (or 411,500 people) have a disability, and currently, 68,000 Western Australians are the primary carer for a friend or family member with a disability.
+Many people with disability are Aboriginal, from a culturally and linguistically diverse background or identify as LGBTQI+.